 Samsung Gear Fit2 Pro

-An activity tracker rather than a smartwatch, the Fit2 Pro is a more expensive version of the Fit 2 with GPS and a heart-rate monitor.
+An activity tracker rather than a smartwatch, the Fit2 Pro, reviewed, is a more expensive version of the Fit 2 with GPS and a heart-rate monitor.
 What's exciting is the partnership with Speedo which means it works with Speedo's app to monitor your stroke, lap times and lap count, helping you work toward personal goals and letting you compete with friends.

 Samsung Gear Sport